benosmac/verve360/pages/about-you.md

 hero-image: header-about_you.jpg
 permalink: /about-you
 title: About You
-customer_subheading: 'You are visionary, ambitious and committed to growth'
+intro_paragraph: You are visionary, ambitious and committed to growth
 customers_scenarios:
   - content: is experiencing growing pain
   - content: is growing too quickly